Recently released data found that most of the PPP loans went to mostly larger companies. Learn how Dupaco helped the small businesses.

-If you’re a small business owner, you’re navigating unprecedented challenges during the COVID-19 pandemic.
+If you’re a small business owner, you’ve become all too familiar with navigating unprecedented challenges during the COVID-19 pandemic.

 How do you keep your employees, customers and business healthy?

 More resources and programs continue to emerge to help small business owners like you.
 We’ll keep you updated here as federal, state and local agencies respond with more assistance.

 And, as always, you can contact your credit union for financial guidance on your business.
 Because it’s our business to help you grow yours.

 The Employee Retention Credit was designed to make it easier for businesses that choose to keep employees on the payroll during the challenges of COVID-19.

 The 2020 Employee Retention Credit is a refundable payroll tax credit of 50% of up to $10,000 per year in qualified wages paid to an employee by an eligible employer experiencing economic hardship related to COVID-19.

 This credit is for wages, including qualified health plan expenses, paid between March 13, 2020, and Dec.
 31, 2020.